On the index of powers of edge ideals: Abstract

 \section{Abstract}

 The index of a graded ideal measures the number of linear steps in the graded minimal free resolution of the ideal.
 In this paper we study the index of powers and squarefree powers of edge ideals.
-Our results indicate that the index as a function of the power of an edge ideal $I$ is strictly increasing if $I$ has linear relations.
-Examples show that this need not to be the case for monomial ideals generated in degree greater than two.
+Our results indicate that the index as a function of the power of an edge ideal $I$ is strictly increasing if $I$ is linearly presented.
+Examples show that this needs not to be the case for monomial ideals generated in degree greater than two.